sasuke6/WeatherXu/README.md

-WeatherXu
+#WeatherXu

-add the READ.ME file
+add the README file